jchristn/WatsonMesh/README.md

 **REMINDER** If you use ```127.0.0.1``` as your IP address, WatsonMesh will only be allowed to receive connections from the local machine.

+## Known Limitations

+WatsonMesh will not work in environments where NAT (Network Address Translation) exists in between members of the mesh network.

 ## Example

 The following example shows a simple example using byte arrays and without SSL.
 Make sure you start instances for mesh nodes running on ports 8000, 8001, and 8002.
 You can use multiple instances of the ```Test``` project to see a more complete example.